emezieoluchi29/SCHOOL-REPORT-ANALYSIS/README.md

 The dataset includes the following columns:

-**Current school term**: Indicates the ongoing school term for the report.
+**.**Current school term: Indicates the ongoing school term for the report.

 **Assessment type**: Type of assessment (e.g., mid-term, final, quiz).